 Font and Colors

 All Channel 4 logo modifications revolved around “4” because it is part of the TV service’s name.
 The changes were minor since both the structure of the figure and the concept of its presentation on the screen were preserved.
-And the changes were mainly associated with technical improvements that took place in the television broadcasting market.
+The changes were mainly associated with technical improvements in the television broadcasting market.
 Of course, the concept was also reflected, but in this case, it was secondary.
-The main thing was how the corporate icon looks on the screens of modern TVs.
+The main thing was how the corporate icon looked on the screens of modern TVs.

 The emblem’s usual inscription is absent: the text appears only on advertising media, screen savers, and official documents.
-In each of the cases noted, an individual font is used, which is named Channel 4.
+An individual font, Channel 4, is used in each case noted.

 The color palette varies and can be any, depending on the background on the screen.
-But black or dark blue in combination with white is recognized as official.
-At the very beginning, the logo was also colored green, blue, yellow, light purple, and red.
+However, black or dark blue, combined with white, is recognized as official.
+Initially, the logo was also colored green, blue, yellow, light purple, and red.